tylerszabo/ttrss-docker-compose/README.md

  - tt-rss source updates from git master repository on container restart
  - schema is installed automatically if it is missing
  - config.php is generated if it is missing
- - SSL termination not included, you use a sidecar container for that
+ - SSL termination not included, use a sidecar container for that (TODO)
- - tt-rss code is exposed on a persistent volume so plugins, etc. could be easily added
+ - tt-rss code is stored on a persistent volume so plugins, etc. could be easily added

 Post your feedback here: